 This document does NOT replace the HIPAA ASC X12N 5010A Technical Reports Type 3 (TR3) for electronic transactions, nor does it attempt to amend any of the rules therein or impose any mandates on any trading partners of Wellcare.
 This document provides information on Wellcare - specific code handling and situation handling that is within the parameters of the HIPAA administrative Simplification rules.
 Readers of this Companion Guide should be acquainted with the HIPAA Technical Reports Type 3, their structure and content.
-Information contained within the HIPAA ASC X12N 5010A Technical Reports Type 3 (TR3) can be purchased at http://store.x12.org.
+Information contained within the HIPAA TR3s has not been repeated here although the TR3s have been referenced when necessary.
+The HIPAA ASC X12N 5010A Technical Reports Type 3 (TR3) can be purchased at http://store.x12.org.

 The Companion Guide provides supplemental information to the Trading Partner Agreement (TPA) that exists between Wellcare and its trading partners.
 Refer to the TPA for guidelines pertaining to Wellcare legal conditions surrounding the implementations of EDI transactions and code sets.
-Refer to the Companion Guide for information on Wellcare business rules or technical requirements regarding the implementations and code sets.
+Refer to the Companion Guide for information on Wellcare business rules or technical requirements regarding the implementation of HIPAA compliant EDI transactions and code sets.